Last Updated on 12 November 2024 by Cycloscope

 Take a bath in a verdant freshwater lagoon, the beaches are deserted.
 Towards the southern end of the island, there are some more stacks.
 Superb.

-From the port we take the ferry at 17:20, it costs 750 yen per 30 minutes.
+From the port, we take the ferry at 17:20, which costs 750 yen per 30 minutes.
 The view from the ship is very impressive, there are many islands and one looks like a volcano.

 Nagashima island

-We arrive at dusk, through the Tori gate we see the sun falling into the sea.
+We arrive at dusk, and through the Tori gate, we see the sun falling into the sea.
 The perfect Japan postcard.

 There is a huge tree, certainly very old, and then there is the statue of a god with a mushroom cap on whose shoulder is sleeping a little frog (the frog is real, and maybe even the mushroom god).

-After the explosion of the fungus we just have to give some offering to the god of the shrine, we think a little bit of Sochu (like the Korean soju, a strong withe alcoholic drink) and some wasabi sauce could please him.
+After the explosion of the fungus we just have to give some offerings to the god of the shrine, we think a little bit of Sochu (like the Korean soju, a strong alcoholic drink) and some wasabi sauce could please him.

-Let’s take another wonderful bath in the deserted beach nearby a village just as desert, water is transparent, sand is gold.
+Let’s take another wonderful bath on the deserted beach near a village just as desert, the water is transparent, sand is gold.

 Rolling up and down we cross this beautiful little island that seems to be famous for mandarins.
-Views are stunning.
+The views are stunning.

-A bridge takes us back to the mainland, and we take another bath in a huge beach where sea turtles spawn, a sign says so.
+A bridge takes us back to the mainland, and we take another bath on a huge beach where sea turtles spawn, a sign says so.

 Follow our budget travels